Eclipse Ambassadors Prepare Communities Off the Paths

 - Willing to undergo a Been Verified background check

-- Meet with your partner as needed either in person or virtually
+- Meet with your partner and train together virtually

 - As a team, plan your local community event including reaching out to a community venue to host the event.
 Program staff are available to provide support in this area.